Taking the Train – Rinko Bags

 The Tokkaido Shinkansen as well as the Sanyo/Kyushu shinkansen run across the backbone of Japan and connect some of the best places for cycling in Japan including, Tokyo, Osaka, Hiroshima, the Shimanami Kaido and others.

 It’s a common misconception that to bring a bicycle onto the Tokkaido Shinkansen a reservation of an oversized baggage seat is required.
-This is not the case despite what people say on online forums.
+This is not the case despite the misinformation on many online forums.
 (As written in JR Tokai’s oversized bag rules sports equipment is explicity excluded) However, if you would like to use that space, a reservation is required.

 Additionally, a bicycle is not to fit in just one of the luggage spaces (as the reservation is only the space behind one seat) so unless you travel with friends and book all the seats there is a good chance that someone else may have reserved the other portion of the oversized baggage area leaving you without enough space to put the bicycle.